 Dangerous goods can cause untold damage

-If you don’t have the proper controls in place, the consequences of improper dangerous goods control can be extreme:
+If you don’t have the proper controls in place, the consequences of improper dangerous goods control can be extreme, including but not limited to:

 • Serious injury